awemorris/suika3/README.md

 ## Technical Overview

+If you were shocked after reading this section, you're a real engineer ;-)

 Suika3 is not merely a wrapper around SDL combined with a scripting language.
 It features its own rendering and audio backends, and its own scripting language, positioning it as a fully independent game engine.